kurtosis-tech/kurtosis/docs/docs/guides/how-to-parameterize-cassandra.md

 mkdir kurtosis-cass-cluster && cd kurtosis-cass-cluster
 ```

-Next, create a starlark file called `main.star` inside your new directory with the following contents:
+Next, create a [Starlark][starlark] file called `main.star` inside your new directory with the following contents:

 ```python
 DEFAULT_NUMBER_OF_NODES = 3